 - Can cause a spontaneous miscarriage, premature delivery, or fetal death.

 Even if it’s just a single episode of drug use during pregnancy, it can pose negative risks for the unborn fetus.
 Drug abuse will also expose pregnant women to the lifestyle related risks of drug use, such as communicable diseases, domestic violence, sexual assault, and criminal prosecution.
-Seeking out recovery programs in Fairbanks NJ can help at any stage in pregnancy.
+Seeking out recovery programs in Fair Lawn NJ can help at any stage in pregnancy.
 In order to be fully cognizant of the possible health effects in pregnant women and their unborn children, consider some of the following abused substances and their long-term effects:

 Alcohol causes a condition known as fetal alcohol syndrome (FAS), characterized by abnormal facial features, slowed growth of the fetus, and dysfunctions of the central nervous system (brain and spinal cord).
 Damage to the central nervous system leads to a baby growing up with a low IQ or a behavioral disorder, such as ADHD.
 About one in every 500-1000 newborns is born with FAS.